 We feel the world can be too hard and expect too much from tweens and teens.
 They really have enormous pressure on them these days.
 We love research because not only can it give us answers but also patience to understand.
 In the case of tweens and teens it is truly helpful to understand what is happening in their development so we can be better parents and to create a more loving support system.
-We wanted to share this article with you originally published in 2016.
-Great information here and even more relevant in many ways due to the vast amount of social media consumption our kids are experiencing today.
+We wanted to share this article with you originally published in 2016 because not only is it great information, but even more relevant in many ways due to the vast amount of social media consumption our kids are experiencing today.

 photo credit: Richard James, Unsplash

 10 Facts Every Parent Should Know about Their Teen's Brain

 Original article by Robin Nixon & Robert Roy Britt March 31, 2016

 They are dramatic, irrational and scream for seemingly no reason.
 They do stupid things.
 And they have a deep need for both greater independence and tender loving care.
 You could say this about teens or toddlers.
 And here's why: After infancy, the brain's most dramatic growth spurt occurs in adolescence, and that growth means things get a little muddled in a teen mind.
 Teen brains are also wired to seek reward, act out, and otherwise exhibit immaturity that will change when they become adults.
 Meantime . . .